openmeteo/enhydris/doc/dev/database.rst

 Station and its related models
 ------------------------------

-.. class:: enhydris.models.StationType(Lookup)

-   The station type, such as "meteorological" or "stage measuring".

 .. class:: enhydris.models.Station(Gpoint)

    .. attribute:: enhydris.models.Station.owner

       The :class:`~enhydris.models.Lentity` that owns the station.

-   .. attribute:: enhydris.models.Station.type

-      The :class:`~enhydris.models.StationType`.

    .. attribute:: enhydris.models.Station.is_automatic